 Cost of Solar PanelS in the UK

 With the energy price cap rising by 54%, there is no time like the present to invest in solar panels.
 900,000 homes across the UK are already benefiting from the advantages of solar energy, and with new technology advancements solar panel prices have fallen significantly by almost 70%.

 When it comes down to the cost of a solar panel system, size matters.
-Generally, the more electricity your PV system can generate, the more money you can save, however the higher the initial installation cost will be.
+Generally, the more electricity your PV system can generate, the more money you can save, however, the higher the initial installation cost will be.
 Most households require a 4kW solar PV system to fulfil their energy requirements.
-However with more plug in devices such as cars being added into the home, the larger the system the better.
-It is for this reason why 5kW Solar PV systems are most popular here at Deege Solar.
+However with more plug-in devices such as cars being added to the home, the larger the system the better.
+It is for this reason that 5kW Solar PV systems are the most popular size system here at Deege Solar

 |System Size||Estimated Cost||Roof Space Required||Number of Solar Panels||Suitable For||Estimated Annual